Powerspieler/Paveralicious-Additions/README.md

 A small tribute to the Debug stick.
 Rotate and Modify some blocks.

 #### Creeper Defuser
-Creepers do not breaking any blocks around players having it in their inventory.
+Creepers do not break any blocks around players having it in their inventory or inside an item frame.

 #### Lightstaff
 Light up dark areas with invisible light sources.
 Light level can be adjusted.